regisftm/owasp-toronto/demo/03-calico-installation.md

 curl https://raw.githubusercontent.com/projectcalico/calico/v3.26.0/manifests/custom-resources.yaml -O
 ```

-**Optionally** You can download the custom resources necessary to configure Calico using the command below.
+**Optionally** you can download the custom resources necessary to configure Calico using the command below.

 The following `yaml` is the custom resources configuration we will use in this demonstration.
 Copy and apply it to the control-plane node.